couler-proj/couler/README.md

 ## What is Couler?

-Couler is a project that aims to provide a unified interface for constructing and managing workflows on different workflow engines, such as [Argo Workflows](https://github.com/argoproj/argo) and [Apache Airflow](https://airflow.apache.org/).
+Couler aims to provide a unified interface for constructing and managing workflows on different workflow engines, such as [Argo Workflows](https://github.com/argoproj/argo) and [Apache Airflow](https://airflow.apache.org/).

 ## Why use Couler?